Health Benefits and Risks of Methylene Blue in Medicine

 Methylene blue is a dark green powder with important medical and biological uses.
 When it’s dissolved in water, it forms a beautiful blue solution.
 It's a popular stain in biology labs because it makes the nucleus of a cell visible.
 It's also used as a dye in medical tests and during surgery because it colors body fluids and tissues, making them easy to see.

 Methylene blue is a medicine as well as a dye.
 It was the first synthetic drug to be created and was originally used as a malaria treatment.
-Today it's used to treat a blood disorder called methemoglobinemia and neural problems resulting from treatment by ifosfamide, a chemotherapy drug.
+Today it's used to treat a blood disorder called methemoglobinemia and neural problems that may result from treatment by ifosfamide, a chemotherapy drug.
 In addition, methylene blue is a weak antiseptic and helps to treat urinary tract infections.
 Research suggests that it may also be a useful medication for other health problems.
+In certain situations it can be harmful, however.

 A Biological Stain

-Methylene blue powder is green in color and is actually methylene blue chloride (or more technically, methylthioninium chloride).
+Methylene blue powder is green in color.
+It actually exists as methylene blue chloride (or more technically, methylthioninium chloride).
 When this compound is added to water, it breaks up into the positive methylene blue ion, which has a blue color, and the negative chloride ion, which is colorless.

 The positive methylene blue ions are attracted to negative particles, such as the nucleic acids (DNA and RNA) in the nuclei of cells.
 They bind to the nucleic acids and stain them blue, making them more visible than their background.